AbhishekBhosale46/OnlineJudge-PrimaryBackend/README.md

 Welcome to the Online Judge Backend repository!
 This project is designed to provide a scalable, secure, and efficient backend for an online coding platform where users can solve listed problems in various programming languages, similar to platforms like LeetCode.

+Here is the link to the external [judge server](https://github.com/AbhishekBhosale46/OnlineJudge-JudgeServer) used for code evaluation.

 ## Features